 This soup recipe is great to make ahead and keep in the fridge or freezer!
 Once the soup has cooled, transfer it to an airtight container.
-Store it in the refrigerator for up to 3-4 days.
+Store in the refrigerator for up to 3-4 days.
 To freeze, wrap the container in a layer of aluminum foil and keep it in the freezer for up to 3 months.
 Defrost overnight in the fridge and reheat on the stovetop or microwave.

 Looking for More Satisfying Soup Recipes?

 - Rustic Ribollita (Tuscan White Bean Soup)

 - Hungarian Mushroom Soup Recipe (Vegan or Gluten-Free)

 - Mexican Sopa de Fideo (Soup with Noodles)

 - Tomato Potato White Bean Soup

 - Rustic White Bean and Kale Soup (Vegan)